-Not too long ago when doing my end of year analysis of what I achieved for the year when it came to my financial review, I was nowhere near achieving the savings and financial goals I had set at the start of the year.
-In fact it was another year that I had gone backwards!
-Looking over the year (and nearly all years since becoming an adult) it was clear that my financial blueprint was seriously out of whack and I had a lot of work to do to get in control of my finances.
+Not too long ago when doing an end of year analysis of what was achieved for the year, when it came to a financial review, achieving the savings and financial goals that had been set at the start of the year were a long way off!
+In fact it was another year of going backwards!
+Looking over the year (and nearly all years of adulthood) it was clear that my financial blueprint was seriously out of whack and a lot of work was needed to do to get in control of my finances.

 I’d had enough of this (line in the sand time) and wanted to do something about it.
 Firstly I undertook my first proper financial audit (personally a very scary but a much needed experience) to find out where I really was financially and from there set out all the financial and savings goals that I wanted to achieve.

 After going through my expenses and setting up my budget (taking into account the financial goals I had recently set) I then set up an automated financial hub to set my savings (and eventual investing) plans on autopilot.
 This enabled me to get myself out of my own way and have my savings and financial goals growing on autopilot.

 Why you need a financial hub

 Setting up a financial hub was one of the most important ways that helped me get onto the path of financial stability and eventually into investing.
 In a nutshell this automated financial hub is setting up a transaction type account where your income is paid into this account and after expenses are paid (through direct debits from this transaction account) the (hopeful) surplus is transferred to a higher interest savings account.
 After building this savings account I was then able to invest this into shares, property, online investments, etc. helping me onto the path of financial prosperity.

 If you are one of the many who has struggled in the past with saving or aren’t in the strongest financial position, creating an automated financial hub can be a powerful tool to right your financial ship and get you on the path to financial independence.